 The Logitech Craft takes everything that’s good about the Logitech MX Keys for Mac and dials it up to eleven – literally.
 The Craft comes with a special dial that comes loaded with pre-built shortcuts for your favourite apps, like adjusting brightness in Photoshop or tweaking stroke weight in Illustrator.
-It’s a bit more expensive than the MX Keys for Mac, so stick with that if you don’t need the dial.
+It’s a bit more expensive than the MX Keys for Mac, so we would recommend sticking with that if you don’t need the dial.
 But for quick refinements during creative work, it’ll really hit the mark.

 The best Magic Keyboard alternatives for iPad

 The Logitech Combo Touch is the iPad keyboard case that does it all.
 The keyboard is spacious and comfy and is paired with a large trackpad, while there’s rock-solid protection around every edge and corner.
 There’s a cut-out to magnetically charge an Apple Pencil on the side of your iPad.
-The keyboard itself detaches from the case if required, giving it a great deal of flexibility, whether you need the keyboard or not.
+The keyboard itself detaches from the case if required, which we find offers a great deal of flexibility, whether you need the keyboard or not.
 And despite all that, it’s still a good deal cheaper than Apple’s Magic Keyboard case.
 What’s not to like?

 If you’re not too fussed about trackpad gestures, the Brydge Pro+ could be just the ticket.
 It retains many of the features of its 12.9 MAX+ sibling but without quite such an eye-wateringly high price tag, including the Instant-On connection and adjustable backlit keys with plenty of travel.
 There’s also a magnetic back cover to protect your tablet, and the trackpad works with all the iPadOS gestures you’d expect.
 The trackpad on the Pro+ is a little smaller than that on the 12.9 MAX+, but in return you get a much more affordable case.